misayasu/misayasu.github.io/README.md

 ### References in social and biological impact of radioactivity

 These articles are not directly related to my research fields and might not be cited in them.
 I list them here.
+The list order doesn't indicate the importance of the articles.

 | Social Aspects                            | Biological Impacts                             |
 | :---------------------------------------- | :--------------------------------------------- |